-The Corporation's annual financial report consists of four parts: management's discussion and analysis, the basic financial statements, required supplementary information, which includes the Schedule of Changes in the Net Postemployment Benefit Other Than Pensions ("OPEB") Liability and Related Ratios, the Schedule of the Corporation's OPEB Contributions, the Schedule of the Corporation's Proportionate Share of the Net Pension Liability, and the Schedule of the Corporation's Pension Contributions, and supplementary information, which includes the Schedule of Net Position and the Schedule of Revenues, Expenses and Changes in Net Position for the Housing Revenue Bond Program, the Multi-Family Secured Mortgage Revenue Bond Program and Housing Impact Bond Program.
+The Corporation's annual financial report consists of four parts: management's discussion and analysis, the basic financial statements, required supplementary information, which includes the Schedule of Changes in the Net Postemployment Benefit Other Than Pensions ("OPEB") Liability and Related Ratios, the Schedule of the Corporation's OPEB Contributions, the Schedule of the Corporation's OPEB Investment Return, the Schedule of the Corporation's Proportionate Share of the Net Pension Liability, and the Schedule of the Corporation's Pension Contributions, and supplementary information, which includes the Schedule of Net Position and the Schedule of Revenues, Expenses and Changes in Net Position for the Housing Revenue Bond Program, the Multi-Family Secured Mortgage Revenue Bond Program and Housing Impact Bond Program.
 This follows directly after the notes to the financial statements.